-Auto automatically identifies 'bad lines' (ones with pixels that deviate beyond expected statistical fluctuation (3 sigma) & replaces them with average of adjacent line(s).
+Auto automatically identifies 'bad lines' (ones with pixels that deviate beyond expected statistical fluctuation (3 sigma) and replaces those lines with adjacent line(s)

 Manual - use cursor to identify horizontal lines to remove.
 The selected line will be replaced by the average of 2 adjacent lines (default) or by any selected line, as the user chooses.
-The default selectedline is the (n+1) line (the one above the selected line).
-Cursor line value is indicated during the replace line selection.
-This is useful for Х images which are acquired line-at-a-time which can fail on the triggering of Υ Ζ a line resulting in a line with only '0' values.
+The line suggested is the (n+1) line (the one above the selected line).
+Cursor line value is indicated during replace line selection.
+This is useful for images which are acquired line-at-a-time which can fail on the triggering of a line resulting in a line with only '0' values.
 Numerical selection of the line to replace allows access to un-displayed lines in large images.
 Use the pixel indicator to determine the line number